Zephaniah 1 – Coming Judgment and the Reasons For It

 6. (12-13) Judgment is promised to the complacent.

 a.
 I will search Jerusalem with lamps: No one will be able to hide against the judgment of God.
-It is coming, and even if God must get out the “flashlights,” He will find them.
+It is coming, and even if God must get out the lamps or searchlights, He will find them.

 i.
 “Unlike Diogenes, the pre-Christian Greek philosopher who was searching for an honest man, Yahweh in this context does not seek righteousness but sin to punish and eradicate.”
 (Baker)

 b.
-Punish the men who are settled in complacency: The Lord promises judgment against those who feel that God is distant or detached from their lives, and have thus become complacent.
+Punish the men who are settled in complacency: The Lord promised judgment against those who felt that God was distant or detached from their lives, and have thus become complacent.

 i.
 Edward Gibbon in his book The Decline and Fall of the Roman Empire described the attitude towards religion in the last days of the Roman Empire – attitudes remarkably like our own today.